 is it worth drinking store-bought kombucha?

 My opinion is that homebrews are better, but there are some pretty tasty options out there.
 Unfortunately, a lot of them are tasty because of the sugar content.
-There isn’t a lot of research on it so I’m not 100% sure if that outweighs the medicinal benefits (my instinct says yes) but I usually avoid anything that has more than 2-3g of sugar per serving.
+There isn’t a lot of research on it so I’m not 100% sure if that outweighs the medicinal benefits (my instinct says yes) but I usually avoid anything that has more than ~6g of sugar per serving, and I have it as a treat rather than a daily drink.

 what kombucha brands do you like?